ashfelloff/site-one/src/content/projects/project-1/index.md

 ---
-title: "Designing a platform to empower youth through technology. "
+title: "Designing a Platform To Empower Youth Through Technology."
 description: "An overview of my work as Head of Design for GIIS Tech Club."
 date: "Nov 1 2024"
 ---